fasrc/mdoc/content/guides/software-on-odyssey.md

 [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod), and the Harvard extension, [Helmod](https://github.com/fasrc/helmod), was developed at TACC to address a number of problems that arise with large scientific module deployments, particularly the loading of incompatible modules built with different compilers, MPI libraries, etc.

+Helmod uses many of the same commands that a Linux module system uses (`module load`, `module unload`, `module avail`), but enhances them with additional functionality.

 ### Helmod module names have 3 parts
 Helmod modules must be loaded by name, though names can be partial.
 Helmod module names are composed of the application name, the application version, and the release in the following form: